 How nervous everyone is, so nervous!

 As young, unsuccessful artists, they believe they can break all conventions and - finally successful - lose faith in their work.
 They want to lead a meaningful life in the centers of the world and bravely arrange themselves in the provinces.
 They want to renew society and become disappointed people in drama, education or administration.
 They look for the one, the great love, and end up passionlessly marrying someone else.
 Almost all the characters that Anton Chekhov brings together in "The Seagull" have arrived somewhere.
 But none of them where they actually wanted to be.
-They form a circle of unhappy lovers, grandiose or meekly failing people.
+They form a circle of unhappy lovers, grandiose or meek failures.
 It is a tragedy, it is a comedy.

-Premiere January 24, 2026
+Premiere January 23, 2026

 theater.com